npm-update-package/npm-update-package/README.md

 ### `--package-manager`

 Package manager of your project.
-Since npm-update-package automatically determines which package manager to use, it is usually not necessary to specify this option.
+Since npm-update-package automatically determines which package manager to use, it is usually not necessary to use this option.

 |Name|Value|
 |---|---|